Mukwiza/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7.to adds execution permission to everybody
 8.to set all permissions only for other users
 9.to set mode of the file
-10.to set mode of file the same as other file's mose
+10.to set mode of file the same as other file's mode 11.adds execute permission to all subdirectories of the current directory for everybody.regular files should not be changed